davidmalcolm/texi2rst/output/options-controlling-c-dialect.rst

   not necessarily be at ``main``.
 The most obvious example is an OS kernel.
   This is equivalent to :option:`-fno-hosted`.

-  StandardsLanguage Standards Supported by GCC, for details of freestanding and hosted environments.
+  See :ref:`Language Standards Supported by GCC <standards>`, for details of freestanding and hosted environments.

 .. option:: -fopenacc